yereverluvinunclebert/Panzer-CPU-Gauge-RC5-VB6/README.md

 OLEEXP to the correct location (SysWoW64).
 You should only have one copy installed.
 Only needed during development as the types are compiled in.
 Once your project is compiled, the TLB is no longer used.
-It does not need to be present on end user machines.
+It does not need to be present on end user machines at runtime.

 ![syswow64](https://github.com/user-attachments/assets/90a33027-0c6c-4db1-8d70-f32f40b4d077)